 But while those are disappointing and ultimately avoidable, what is fairly unavoidable are the constant meters that are ticking down.
 Shields, life supply, launch thrusters, your mining tool, hazard protection, and your ship’s pulse drive are just the ones that I can think of off the top of my head.
 All of these are meters which can be replenished by using specific resources, all of which take up a space in your extremely limited inventory, making it impossible to collect other things for too long before either running out of space or risking being stranded with a depleted meter.
 And take it from a guy who has been there; Nothing is worse than preparing to evacuate a hostile planet and realizing you ran out of Plutonium.
 This type of meter management is almost never fun in games, and No Man’s Sky is no exception to that rule.
 It’s a baffling design choice that only leads to frustration and a further focus on inventory management.

 And while I keep beating around the bush about the issue, I should probably dive into the inventory system head on.
 It’s very bad.
 I don’t think inventory management is a bad thing in video games inherently.
-It works in a game like Deus Ex where you are trying to craft your character in a certain way.
-However, No Man’s Sky‘s inventory is awful.
-First of all, the fact that the ship and backpack inventories are not only separate but have separate uses is a pain.
+It works in a game like Deus Ex where you are trying to craft your character in a certain way or Resident Evil where limited inventory adds to the tension.
+But No Man’s Sky‘s inventory is awful.
+The fact that the ship and backpack inventories are not only separate but have separate uses is a pain.
 The fact that you can only trade items from your backpack and not the ship sitting five feet away from you doesn’t make sense.
 Furthermore, transferring items between the two is not as easy as it should be.
 If both are full, there is no swap ability.
 You have to remove something entirely in order to transfer again.
 And finally, while a limited inventory is fine, so much of it is going to be taken up by upgrades and refueling resources.
 I don’t think the solution is a larger or infinite inventory, as that would be ridiculous with how much there is to mine.
 I honestly believe the entire system needs to be reworked from the ground up, or thrown out completely with a lot of the more “gamey” aspect of No Man’s Sky.

 But when I stumbled upon an enormous alien monolith that taught me some of the Gek language while a dream-like 65daysofstatic soundtrack played in the background, none of these problems seemed to matter anymore.
 And it is moments like these that are not easily recreated in other games.
 No Man’s Sky has so many flaws, but when I gave up my fruitless journey to the center and decided to stop and smell the roses, I got lost in the experience.
 There is even something charming about the shallow interactions you have with the aliens you barely understand.
 There is a true magic to No Man’s Sky, and while the game tries to do everything in its power to ruin this magic, it can’t.
 These memories are what’s going to make me return in a week/month/year and just spend a few hours getting lost in space.
 Future updates promise features like base-building, but I would much rather have a free-roam mode which eliminated all the meters and allowed me to explore a planet at my leisure.
 No Man’s Sky is the case for “less is more” game design, and I only wish its creators saw it that way.